 Gaming is fun.
 You can’t deny it.
 A games night with your friends, over a few beers, can help you unwind, and can be enormous fun.
 However, basically nobody suggests that gaming is healthy, or that it could be good for you.
 However, there is a growing body of research that suggests that this is the case.

-Though obviously we cannot claim that gaming is a panacea to solve all of your problems, it can have marvelous effects on your health and wellbeing.
+Though obviously we cannot claim that gaming is a panacea to solve all of your problems, it can have marvellous effects on your health and wellbeing.
 Other studies have found that it can reduce pain and increase general health, minimize the effects of trauma, and may even develop literacy skills.
-Clearly the moral of the story is ‘plug in and play’.
+Clearly the moral of the story is ‘plug-in and play’.

 For more information on this, check out the infographic below provided by our friends over at Computer Planet.

 Marcus is the community and content manager at computerplanet.co.uk who design and build custom gaming PC’s, CAD workstations and desktop computers.